 Lack of regular practice

-I have always emphasized in most of my table tennis articles about the importance of regular practice.
+I have always emphasized in most of my table tennis articles the importance of regular practice.
 Practice with determination and seriousness is the key to becoming a better player.
 So always practice your table tennis techniques as much as possible.

 Too much information